 - 1. Locate the three-connector signal cable that comes with your computer or with the new drive. - 2.
-Locate the PATA secondary IDE connector on the system board.
-See "Identifying parts on the system board" on page 32. - 3.
-Connect one end of the signal cable to the drive and the other to the PATA secondary IDE connector on the system board.
-To reduce electronic noise, use the connectors at the end of the cable only.
+Locate the secondary IDE connector on the system board.
+See "Identifying parts on the system board" on page 10.

+- 3. Connect one end of the signal cable to the drive and the other to the secondary IDE connector on the system board.
+To reduce electronic noise, use the connectors at the end of the cable only. - 4.
+Your computer has extra power connectors for additional drives.
+Connect a power connector to the drive.